-The times are changing, however, and some of the most positive developments over the last 12 months have been around measurement of campaigns and the depth of insight marketers can deliver back to stakeholders.
+The times are changing, however, and some of the most positive developments over the last 12 months have been around the measurement of campaigns and the depth of insight marketers can deliver back to stakeholders.

 Gone are the days of reporting on things like clickthrough rates as a measurement of success.
 Now, as Mark says, is that ‘you can start to measure the things that matter rather than just things you can measure.’